(An AI rendering of what Mareekh Process, a hybrid power generation concept for Mars, may look like.)

 = 4256kJ

-A condensing steam turbine on Earth will work between pressure ranges of 2 bar to 1 bar, with further extension of the low pressure to down to 0.1 bar (10kPa) by rejecting 40-50% of the heat energy to the exterior using a surface condenser.
+A condensing steam turbine on Earth with the same inlet parameters will work between pressure ranges of 2 bar to 1 bar, with further extension of the low pressure to down to 0.1 bar (10kPa) by rejecting 40-50% of the heat energy to the exterior using a surface condenser.

 Inlet parameters: